Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384) - Improves performance by optimizing meshes.
 * [Project Atlas](https://www.nexusmods.com/morrowind/mods/45399) - Improves performance by merging meshes into a single shape, reducing drawcalls significantly for the same visual quality.
 Download all files.

-## Nature texture & mesh replacers
+## Nature Texture & Mesh Replacers

 This is by far going to be the most complicated part of the guide so hold on to your butts.